JuliaAI/MLJ.jl/doc/adding_new_models.md

 `Array` object of size `(nrows, k)` where `nrows` is the number of input patterns (the number of rows of the input data `Xnew`) and `k=levels(y)`, where `y` is the data presented in training.
 The order of the columns should coincide with the order of `levels(y)`.
+However, in the special case `k=1` a single column should be output.

 ````julia
 MLJ.clean!(model::Supervised) -> message::String
 ````

-Checks and corrects for invalid fields (hyperparameters), returning a warning `message`.
+This method checks and corrects for invalid fields (hyper-parameters), returning a warning `message`.
 Should only throw an exception as a last resort.
 This method is called by the model constructor, and by MLJ before any `fit` call.